alvinchow86/python-backend-template/README.md

 5. In `docker-compose.yml`, replace the text `alvinchow`

 ### Companion Libraries
-By default, this template requires close integration with companion libraries:
+By default, this template requires close integration with companion libraries.
+Currently these are installed as git submodules.

 **alvin-python-lib** (https://github.com/alvinchow86/alvin-python-lib):
 - Env-var app configuration